Third-Party Data Providers Ruin Simple Mechanisms: Introduction

-Our next result uses a more intricate argument to show that this is not the case.
-We demonstrate that, in the presence of a data provider, optimal mechanisms can outperform the best item-type partition mechanism by an $\Omega(\log \log n)$ factor.
+Our main result uses a more intricate argument to show that this is not the case.
+We demonstrate that, in the presence of a data provider, optimal mechanisms can outperform the best item-type partition mechanism by an $\Omega(\log \log n)$ factor (Theorem \ref{THM:ITEM-TYPE-PARTITION}).
 So, in the presence of a data provider, simple mechanisms truly are no longer optimal.
+Additionally, our result highlights that the presence of third-party information can simultaneously hurt the optimal revenue achievable by the seller (by a $O\left(\log \log n/\log n\right)$ factor, see Theorem \ref{THM:ITEM-TYPE-PARTITION}).